ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

 If the description field in the SEO Settings tab is left empty, the plugin sends an excerpt of the post to ChatGPT and uses the response as the meta description.
 Enabling **Auto-fill missing alt text** under **SEO → Performance** also uses ChatGPT to generate alt text for new images when none is provided.
+Enable **Clean Image Filenames** in the same section to automatically rename uploads using a sanitized version of the attachment title.

 The SEO Settings tab also lets you set `max-snippet`, `max-image-preview`, and